tekq/Lineage/README.md

 # Lineage Builds

+Personal LineageOS builds

-My own builds for LineageOS, will usually be on the newest Android version available.
+May be unstable(usually on the newest Android version)

+Use at your own risk!

-## Hotdog Only!
+## !Hotdog Only!
+Will not install on Guac/Guacb/Guacs/Hotdogb/Hotdogs